tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 ```

 - This is an example of extension of syntactic sugar.
 Prior to ES6 classes, there was no way to do relative polymorphism.
-- If you pay attention to the spec there is a whole new bunch of new features coming to classes.
+- If you pay attention to the spec there is a whole bunch of new features coming to classes.
 - There is nothing different in classes about how function calls are made or the `this` keyword gets bound.

 ```js